Constitution and By-Laws

 No member of this organization who is an Officer, Delegate, Trustee, member of a Board of Governors or of an Executive Committee, or of a Standing or Special Committee of any other organization having the same or similar objectives, shall be an Officer, Delegate or member of any committee of this organization.
 This provision shall not apply to any council with which this organization may now or hereafter be affiliated.
 Such affiliation or disaffiliation shall be ratified by a two-thirds (2/3) vote at a General Membership Meeting called for that purpose.

-Any title within the Court Clerk Series, within the Courts of New York State, is eligible for membership in this organization as provided by the By-Laws.
+Any permanent or contingent title within the Court Clerk Series, within the Courts of New York State, is eligible for membership in this organization as provided by the By-Laws.

 Applications for membership shall be in writing, in such form as may, from time to time, be prescribed by the Board of Directors.